UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To avoid attracting burglars, break down branded packaging and place it entirely inside your recycling bin.

-Nothing advertises a home full of expensive new gifts like a curb lined with empty boxes for large electronics.
-To avoid attracting burglars, break down boxes for TVs, computers, and gaming consoles so they fit entirely inside your recycling bin.
-Do not leave branded packaging visible on the street for days after the holiday.
+Additionally, nothing advertises a home full of expensive new gifts like a curb lined with empty boxes for large electronics.
+To avoid attracting burglars, command everyone in your household to break down boxes for TVs, computers, and gaming consoles so they fit entirely inside your recycling bin.
+If you have too many boxes, drive them directly to a local recycling center rather than leaving branded packaging visible on the street.

 Man on ladder tests smoke detector; text box lists replacement timelines for smoke and CO alarms.